venkatkapil24/MLIPs-with-iPI/README.md

 ### Contact

 If you encounter any problems, you are welcome to contact me at [v.kapil@ucl.ac.uk](v.kapil@ucl.ac.uk) or raise an issue on GitHub.
-Feel free to suggest use cases that are not covered here.
+I strongly encourage you to go through the [troubleshooting section of i-PI's online documentation](https://ipi-code.org/i-pi/troubleshooting.html) beforehand, as it should address the majority of your problems.
+Feel free to suggest examples or use cases that are not covered here.